 The Manchester Centre for Regional History (MCRH) was set up in 1998 with the aim of building upon the University’s research strengths in the history of Manchester and the North-West of England, and has a particular commitment to community history.

-The Centre organises events which bring together history scholars, practitioners and enthusiasts, and encourages collaborative, multi-disciplinary projects with a broad range of institutions, groups and individuals who are interested in innovative research into communities, localities, and regions.
+The Centre organises seminars, talks and conferences which bring together history scholars, practitioners and enthusiasts, and encourages collaborative, multi-disciplinary projects with a broad range of institutions, groups and individuals who are interested in innovative research into communities, localities, and regions.

 The Centre is keen to promote activities that bridge the gap between academic history and the public, through links with schools, colleges, local history organisations, museums, archives and libraries, and develop research initiatives that meet the needs of communities in the north west of England.
 The Centre has particularly strong expertise in oral history, and provides training and support to groups undertaking oral history projects.